Minhao-Zhang/GlossaryAssistedTranslator/README.md

 All you need to bring is a glossary file.

 ## TODO
-- [ ] Remove Langchain from project, too limited capability
 - [ ] Add additional ASR models.
 Whisper and fast-whisper often hullucinates and give me long text without captalization and
-- [ ] Assess te need for RAG system at all in retriving words.
+- [x] Assess te need for RAG system at all in retriving words.
-  - [ ] Using a purely string matching algorithm seems to work better than RAG.
+  - [x] Using a purely string matching algorithm seems to work better than RAG.
-  - [ ] Perhaps a string matching, then use LLM to remove semantically irrelevent terms?
+  - [x] Perhaps a string matching, then use LLM to remove semantically irrelevent terms?
 - [ ] Improve the prompting techniques sto reduce token usage.
-  - [ ] Re-format the system and user prompt.
+  - [x] Re-format the system and user prompt.
   - [ ] Take advantage of prompt caching from API providers.
 - [ ] Add support for vllm or Llama.cpp as they allow you to run more models than Ollama.
 (Low priority)